brick/geo/README.md

 Update the code with your own connection parameters, or use an existing `PDO` connection if you have one (recommended).

+### Using PDO and MariaDB 5.5 or greater

+MariaDB is a fork of MySQL, so you can follow the same procedure as for MySQL.
+Just ensure that your MariaDB version is `5.5` or greater.

 ### Using PDO and PostgreSQL with PostGIS

 - Ensure that [PostGIS is installed](http://postgis.net/install/) on your server